 During this season of gratitude, we take time to offer our thanks for your unwavering support during an unprecedented and turbulent year.
 The pandemic has been an unequivocal reminder of...
 Read More

 At a Glance

 Central Carolina Community Foundation brought On The Table to Richland and Lexington Counties in 2018.
-This is an annual, one-day opportunity to gather together over mealtime conversations and discuss what’s great about our community and how we can make it even better.
+This is an annual, conversation-based, community-focused opportunity to gather together over mealtime conversations and discuss what’s great about our community and how we can make it even better.
 On the Table participants were excited and passionate about the fresh, innovative ideas to work together and improve our communities.
 To help these ideas become a reality, the Community Foundation launched Beyond the Table grants.

 Examples of Eligible Activities

 Beyond the Table mini-grants are granted to nonprofit organizations or individuals with a fiscal sponsorship who are interested in shaping the future of our community.
 Grant proposals must address an identified community need.

 Areas of community need to consider for Beyond the Table projects include, but are not limited to: